Cori Cycle: Purpose, Process, Importance, Key Steps, Regulations

 Hormonal Regulation

-Insulin: This is the hormone that increases in a feeding state, increasing the uptake of glucose by tissues, which include muscles.
+Insulin: This hormone increases in a feeding state, increasing the uptake of glucose by tissues, which include muscles.
 Glucose is further directed to glycolysis and glycogenesis.
 With this insulin effect, there would be less dependence upon gluconeogenesis.
 That is to say, when the level of insulin is high, the Cori Cycle is low because less glucose would necessarily need to be replenished.

 Glucagon: In fasting states or sustained exercise, its levels go higher.
 High levels of this hormone stimulate gluconeogenesis in the liver.
 Glucagon favours glucose synthesis from lactate and thus enhances the activity of the Cori Cycle to maintain blood glucose and hand energy to muscles.